Naming ConventionsNaming Conventions

 Snake case

-Snake case is a common naming convention in programming.
-It's popular among Python developers in the data science, AI and data engineering domain.
+Snake case is popular among Python developers, especially in data and AI workflows.

 yaml